scaleapi/llm-engine/README.md

 You should see a successful completion of your given prompt!

-Next, visit our [documentation site](https://scaleapi.github.io/llm-engine/) for more on the `Completion` and `FineTune` APIs and how to use them.
+_What's next?_ Visit the [LLM Engine documentation pages](https://scaleapi.github.io/llm-engine/) for more on the `Completion` and `FineTune` APIs and how to use them.